 All our shared hosting plans include LiteSpeed as standard, which is a caching layer we provide across our entire platform.

-Customers are more likely to shop on a website that loads quickly, against one that doesn’t.
-You can test your load speed by using a service such as GTMetrix which will test the webpage and report back performance.
+Customers are more likely to shop on an eCommerce website that loads quickly, against one that doesn’t.
+Loading speed is one of the most important areas to prepare your eCommerce websites for traffic surges.
+To do this you can test your load speed by using a service such as GTMetrix which will test the webpage and report back performance.
 This will point you in the direction of areas you need to improve on.
-These could be areas such as optimizing images, enabling compression and minimising redirects.
+These could be areas such as optimising images, enabling compression and minimising redirects.

 Use the latest compatible PHP version